spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### statistical_overview.py
 * Prints a statistical overview of numerical data read in through a text file.

+### text_preprocessing.py
+* This script cleans text by lowercasing; removing stop words, punctuation, and numbers; and performing tokenization and lemmatization.

 ### twoSum.py
 * Finds the index of two values in a list that adds up to the target number